 4. Affordable investing

 This is another golden rule.
 Always invest what you can afford.
 Since you have a long-term vision, you should be able to set aside a part of your income towards investments regularly.
-So, figure out your disposable income and the amount that you can comfortably invest every month.
+So, figure out your disposable income and the amount you can comfortably invest every month.

 5. Picking an investment strategy